Examples of omen in a Sentence

 They regarded the win as a good omen for the team.

 omens of things to come

-Origin of OMEN
+Origin and Etymology of omen

 Latin omin-, omen